 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Thursday August 26, 2021

-Your Pick 3 Midday results for Thursday August 26, 2021 are as follows:
+The numbers for the Pick 3 Midday drawing on Thursday August 26, 2021 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.

 Ever heard of Johnny Cash, the wild west themed slot game with 5 reels and 20 different paylines, Deadwood Slots, a game with an RTP of 96% and top wins can be up to 13,950x your bet?
 These games, along with others like Elvis Frog in Vegas, are solid alternatives to lottery games for those looking for gaming thrills.

 Winning the lottery can surely change your life—but what are the odds that you will actually do so?
 A lot of people play every day, then come back the next day, then the next day, then the next day.
 It doesn’t involve a lot of skill, but it does cost money.
 What most do not realize is that the lottery is basically a game of chance.

 That being said, you can still employ some smart strategies in order to get a bit of advantage over others, such as the following:

 - Join a lottery pool: This is a great way of increasing your chances of winning without having to spend extra money.
 The more tickets you have, the more times you can enter the game.
 If you’re on a budget, this is the way to go.
 You can start a pool in your office, or even with friends.